Looking for an eCommerce platform for your online store? Wondering which platform to select from Shopify and WooCommerce?

 Addons – WooCommerce

-WooCommerce is a WordPress plugin which makes it flexible.
+WooCommerce is a WordPress plugin that makes it flexible.
 It works easily with the other 50,000 free plugins from WordPress.
 It also integrates easily with premium WordPress plugins.

 Both Shopify and WooCommerce were built to handle heavy traffic sites and unlimited customer orders.
-However, there’s always differences to consider in the platform you choose to create your online store.
+However, there are always differences to consider in the platform you choose to create your online store.
 You’ll need a platform that allows you to scale your business smoothly.

 Scalability – Shopify

 Shopify is a simple platform that helps you start your online business with their Basic plan.
 When your business grows, you can upgrade to a plan with more options and features.
 The best part of Shopify is that you don’t need to manage updates, security, or the performance of your online store.

 You can rely on Shopify for your growing business as they take care of your uptime, website backups, speed optimization, and more.
 If you want to be extra careful about your online store, then you can use the enterprise service that comes with Shopify’s Plus plan.

 These Shopify plans are expensive but they reduce the work on your part and you can focus solely on your business’ growth.
 You also don’t need to hire a team to manage your site, which means no additional costs to build a proper setup for website management.
 However, you’ll need to plan long-term growth to cover the expenses you’re paying to Shopify every month.

 WooCommerce is totally different in terms of site management.
 It’s a self-hosted platform and you’ll need to manage everything on your own including website updates, backups, security, and more.

 However, WooCommerce is extremely flexible, so you can easily manage the growth of your online store.
 You’ll also have full control of managing your resources, adding only the paid extensions you’ll actually need and use on your site.